-- A patient needs a dose that is not commercially available.
+- A patient needs a dose that is not manufactured.

 - The commercially available product is not available.

-- A patient is allergic or cannot tolerate an ingredient in a commercial product.
+- A patient is allergic or cannot tolerate an ingredient in a manufactured product.

 - A pet needs a medication flavored so that they will willingly take it.